apigee/apijam/Labs/Appendix/API Development - Composite APIs/README.md

 # Earn Extra-points

-You should may have noticed at the end of the lab, if you did not include the **radius **and **zipcode** query parameters, you will receive an Unresolved variable error.
-You can add a conditional policy to the steps you defined in the API Proxy PreFlow to automatically detect if the query parameters were not passed.
+You should may have noticed at the end of the lab, if you did not include the **zipcode** query string parameter, you will receive an Unresolved variable error.
+You can add a conditional policy to the steps you defined in the API Proxy PreFlow to automatically detect if a query string parameter was not passed.

 * Under Proxy Endpoints, select PreFlow.